A Closer Look at Deep Learning Methods on Tabular Datasets: Details of the Heterogeneity Analysis

+We implement the meta-mapping $h$ as a four-layer MLP.
+The input includes both the first 5 validation points and 19 meta-features, and the output is the parameter set $\theta$ defining our curve family.

-\textbf{OVD between predicted and true curves}: The Optimal Value Difference~(OVD) assesses the absolute difference between the optimal values of the predicted curve and the true curve over a specified range of epochs.
-Specifically, it measures the maximum value difference for classification tasks and the minimum value difference for regression tasks, within the epoch range from 0 to 200.
+We evaluate with Mean Absolute Error (MAE) and Optimal Value Difference (OVD).
+OVD measures the discrepancy between the optimal values of predicted and true curves (maximum for classification, minimum for regression).
+Results are reported in \autoref{tab:metrics}.